ourstudio-se/identity-server/docs/quickstarts/2_interactive_aspnetcore.rst

 It is also noteworthy, that the retrieval of claims for tokens is an extensibility point - ``IProfileService``.
 Since we are using ``AddTestUsers``, the ``TestUserProfileService`` is used by default.
-You can inspect the source code `here <https://github.com/IdentityServer/IdentityServer4/blob/main/src/IdentityServer4/src/Test/TestUserProfileService.cs>`_ to see how it works.

 .. _refExternalAuthenticationQuickstart:
 Adding Support for External Authentication